 My husband left an empty bottle in the bathroom for the millionth time.
 Annoying?
 Sure.
 But why do I feel like crying about it?!

-4 Tips For Dealing With Tough Emotions in Early Sobriety
+Tips for Dealing With Tough Emotions in Sobriety

 Some things that I have found useful when trying to wrestle with these inner demons:

-I’ll give an example: I often get struck by negative thoughts about friendships I’ve lost or screwed up.
+For example, I often get struck by negative thoughts about friendships I’ve lost or screwed up.
 I own it.
-Yah, I’ve been a shitty friend in the past.
+Yeah, I’ve been a shitty friend in the past.
 I didn’t listen to others.
 I was flakey.
 I wasn’t good support for them.
 I can’t change the past.

-I can apologize and try to make amends or I can move forward with my life and hope the best for them, but what I can’t do is go to a dark place and wallow.
-I can only change how I treat others moving forward.
+I can apologize and try to make amends, or I can move forward with my life and hope for the best for them, but what I can’t do is go to a dark place and wallow.
+I can only forgive myself and change how I treat others moving forward.

 3. Find A Creative Outlet